Miracles (1989 film): Plot

 After canceling the party and getting rid of the gangs that will play the rich dignitaries, Kuo tries to convince the real dignitaries of Hong Kong to help him.
-Madame Kao is about to confess to Belle's fiance and her father the truth when the real dignitaries come in for the party, Kuo having convinced them that he could not do this without them.
+Madame Kao is about to confess to Belle's fiancé and her father the truth when the real dignitaries come in for the party, Kuo having convinced them that he could not do this without them.

-As Belle and her fiance take a ship back to Shanghai, everyone is there to see them off.
-Inspector Ho, wanted for embezzlement and abuse of power when he was conned by Tung, is also on the ship, denouncing Tung as they ship off.
-Happy with how things turned out, Kuo yells for Belle, her fiancé and his father to come back anytime, much to the horror of everyone who want to go back to their normal lives.
+Belle and her fiancé later take a ship back to Shanghai.
+Ho, wanted for embezzlement and abuse of power when he was conned by Tung, is also on the ship.

 Production

 In the interview with Chan on the Hong Kong Legends DVD, he talks about the notable differences between how US directors shoot their films in comparison to his own methods.
 He gives the example that American filmmakers tend to move the camera to emphasise the frenetic nature of the action, but in action scenes in Chan's films, he keeps the camera steady.
 Chan also discusses Arthur Wong's steady cam crane shot during the song "Rose, Rose I Love You" (sung by Anita Mui).
 In a single shot, the camera begins with an overhead view of Tiger as he leaves the Ritz.
 Kuo glances at Tiger and then the camera sweeps left to a top view shot of Yang Luming singing in front of her dancers.

 The film's production was beset with problems, including a reported typhoon that destroyed many of the film sets and forced a rebuild in order to finish the production; and Chan sustained an injury, a deep cut over his left eye, while performing a stunt in which he flipped backwards onto a rickshaw.

 The film was produced from December 1988 to March 1989.